yousef19-meet/y2s18-flask/exercises/README.md

 your website green.

 Then, import this file in your HTML template.
-Open your HTML page in the browser, to check that your heading is red.
+Open your HTML page in the browser, to check that the background is green.

 If you have extra time, build a color scheme for your website.